 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Stevens Business Service, Inc. was founded in 1953 and incorporated in 1993.
-The BBB established its profile page in 2004.
-SBS is listed as a collection agency.
+According to the Better Business Bureau (BBB), Stevens Business Service, Inc. is a legitimate collection agency founded in 1953 and incorporated in 1993.
+The BBB established an SBS profile page in 2004.
 Buzzfile estimates SBS’ annual revenue at $4.3 million and the size of its headquarters staff at 47 employees.

 According to its website, Stevens Business Service has “experience in providing professional receivable solutions” and has“become one of the top producing collection agencies in the greater Boston area and throughout the nation.”
 Stevens Business Service employs a “customer service approach to debt recovery…that has proven…that a higher recovery rate is possible with a minimum number of customer complaints.”